 I have long since lost count of the number of Fun Runs I have done, although, come to think of it, I could probably dig through my closet and count the T-shirts (FYI: Fun Run swag is fun to collect).
 When my kids were very little, they would make big signs and my lovely husband would wrangle them to one or two spots along the race course so they could clang cowbells, cheer wildly and run alongside me for a short while.
 That was super cool.

-Now that they are older, we've sought out Fun Runs that really incorporate families so that everyone can participate.
-I should also mention that besides the obvious exercise benefit, these runs are often fundraisers for charities, foundations or nonprofits.
+As they grew are older, we sought out Fun Runs that really incorporate families so that everyone can participate.
+I should also mention that besides the obvious exercise benefit, these runs are often fundraisers for charities, foundations, or nonprofits.
 My daughter and I have had great conversations about where our race fees go and who the money helps.
 I really like that these events combine something that is healthy for our own bodies with something that is healthy for our communities.

 There are plenty of race length options to choose from, even during the same event.
-Just recently, my family all ran in the the same event, but my daughter and I ran the 8K and my husband, sons and father-in-law did a 4K walk.
-The event also offered a 1-mile kids' run and a Diaper Derby Dash for kids ages 3 and younger.
-All event start times were staggered which made it easy for one family to participate in multiple events.
+Once my family ran in the same event, but my daughter and I ran the 8K and my husband, son,s and father-in-law did a 4K walk.
+The event also offered a 1-mile kids’ run and a Diaper Derby Dash for kids ages 3 and younger.
+All event start times were staggered, which made it easy for one family to participate in multiple events.

-Logistics can be tricky while sorting multiple people of multiple ages into multiple events.
-Here are some tips for keeping the fun in a Fun Run:
+Logistics can be tricky though, while sorting multiple people of multiple ages into multiple events.

-2. Fun Runs are usually early in the morning.
+2. Prep the night before the Fun Run.
 Have your kids lay out all their gear, including shoes, the night before.
-Try to layer with something you can tie around waists.
-Most races have gear checks, but it can take a long time to check in or pick up and it's always better to avoid lines with kids.
+Try to layer with something you can tie around your waists.
+Most races have gear checks, but it can take a long time to check in or pick up and it’s always better to avoid lines with kids.